 “an essential ingredient in being competitive is having a reliable system for developing skills.
 This is where Training Within Industry comes in: Job Instruction training to bring novices up to speed, Job Methods training so they could be active agents in improving what they did and how they did it, and Job Relations training that teaches the foundations of positive employee relations.” – Steven Spear, author Decoding the DNA of the TPS

-Make 2013 the year you start or move forward TWI integrated with your organization’s lean efforts.
+Make this the year you more deeply integrate TWI into your organization’s lean efforts.

 Case Study Highlights